Arts / What’s on and where in Canberra this weekend? - Canberra CityNews

 MEGALO has “Introduction to Print” classes that explore three print methods over six weeks with Erica Seccombe (screen), Peter McLean (Relief) and Clare Jackson (Etching).
 May 4 to June 8.
 Tuesday to Saturday, 9.30am-5pm.
 Inquiries to 6232 604.

-AUSDANCE ACT Open Class is continuing with advanced to professional level Wednesday classes from 10am-11.30am at the Belconnen Arts Centre, and now an evening class on Thursday evenings from 6.50pm-8.20pm at QL2’s Dance Studio for intermediate to professional level dancers of all genres.
+AUSDANCE ACT Open Class is continuing with advanced to professional level classes on Wednesdays from 10am-11.30am at the Belconnen Arts Centre, and now an evening class on Thursday evenings from 6.50pm-8.20pm at QL2’s Dance Studio for intermediate to professional level dancers of all genres.
 Inquiries to 6247 9103.

 CIT Adult Short courses are held every first weekend of the month all year round at Canberra Glassworks.
 Costs apply and to find out more, email education@canberraglassworks.com